freeseek/mocha/README.md

     -x FILTER,^INFO/JK,^INFO/NS,^INFO/ExcHet,^INFO/AC_Sex_Test && \
   bcftools index -f $dir/$pfx.xcl.bcf
 ```
 This command will create a list of variants falling within segmental duplications with low divergence (<2%), high levels of missingness (>2%), variants with excess heterozygosity (p<1e-6), and variants that correlate with sex in an unexpected way (p<1e-6).
 If you are using WGS data and you don't have a file with sex information, you can skip the quality control line using this information.
-When later running MoChA, sex will be imputed and a sex file can be computed from MoChA's output.
+When later running MoChA, sex will be imputed and a sex file can be computed from MoChA's output

 If a file with additional variants to be excluded is available, further merge it with the generated list
 ```